sarahm44/pychain-ledger/README.md

 ## Overview

-In this repository my task was to build a blockchain-based ledger system, complete with a user-friendly web interface.
+In this repository my task was to build a blockchain-based ledger system, complete with a user-friendly web interface (using [Streamlit](https://streamlit.io/)).

 This ledger should allow individuals to conduct financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.